apache/spark/docs/configuration.md

 ## Dynamically Loading Spark Properties
 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
-For instance, if you'd like to run the same applicaiton with different masters or different amounts of memory.
+For instance, if you'd like to run the same application with different masters or different amounts of memory.
+Spark allows you to omit this in your code:

+{% highlight scala %}
+val conf = new SparkConf().setAppName("myApp")
+{% endhighlight %}

 The Spark shell and [`spark-submit`](cluster-overview.html#launching-applications-with-spark-submit) tool support two ways to load configurations dynamically.
 When a SparkConf is created, it will read configuration options from `conf/spark-defaults.conf`,